 Board of Directors and Senior Training Associates

 Phyllis Alexander has been a civil rights professional for over twenty years and has worked for both corporate America and city government.
 Phyllis served in three roles with the City of Allentown.
 First as the Director of the Bureau of Human Relations & Equal Opportunity, an organization responsible for civil rights enforcement and educational programs which encouraged acceptance and celebration of diversity.
 Ms. Alexander later worked as the Director of the City of Allentown’s Weed and Seed initiative, a community safety and revitalization program.
 Phyllis retired as the City of Allentown Neighborhood Coordinator.
 She has a Bachelor’s degree in economics from Bradley University and a Masters in Community Economic Development from Southern New Hampshire University.
-Phyllis is an active member of her community.
 Her community engagement includes volunteering as a board member of the Freedom Memorial, a local non-profit dedicated to commemorating the life and continuing the work of Dr. Martin Luther King Jr. & Coretta Scott King.
-Phyllis is also the Vice President of the Resurrected Community Development Corporation (RCDC), a faith based non-profit dedicated to social justice.
-Per their vision statement, RCDC is committed to creating communities of equity, excellence and empowered residents.
-She has been recognized for her community service by receiving the Allentown YWCA Women’s Leadership Award and the Humanitarian Award from the Allentown NAACP.
+She is also the Vice President of the Resurrected Community Development Corporation (RCDC), a faith based non-profit dedicated to social justice and has been recognized for her community service by receiving the Allentown YWCA Women’s Leadership Award and the Humanitarian Award from the Allentown NAACP.

 Board President & Director of NCBI School Programs – K-12